 - Proper installation of all trim and flashing

 - Correct installation of gutter system

 - Install the right underlayment

 Again, make sure your installer is a well trained and experience professional who works with fiber cement.
 If you do all these things right, then Hardie is an excellent, premium grade siding product.
 Do them wrong and you’ll seriously regret it.

 Does Hardie Board Absorb Water?

 Does Hardie board absorb water is a questions we’re commonly asked and the answer is yes.
-This goes for not only Hardie siding products but for anything fiber cement product.
-It’s what the siding is actually made of that’s the problem.
-Under normal circumstances, when installed correctly, Hardie is a great siding product.
-But if water manages to get through the surface layer and into the siding, you’ll have big problems down the road.
+This goes for not only Hardie siding products but for any fiber cement product.
+It’s what the siding is made of that’s the problem.
+Under normal circumstances, when installed correctly, Hardie is a great siding product and resists water.
+But, if water manages to get through the surface layer and into the siding, you’ll have big problems down the road.